intelsdi-x/swan/docs/development.md

 ## Dependency management

 Dependency management in Swan is handled by [glide](https://github.com/Masterminds/glide).
-Please refer to the glide documentation for further dependency managenement.
+Please refer to the glide documentation for further dependency management.

 *Please note* that the <swan>/vendor directory shall not be commited to the repository.